ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 1. System captures and stores the transaction (User id or system account; Machine Details; Event Name; Application Name, and Event data) details for audit purpose.

 ## 5.6 Business Validations [**[↑]**](#table-of-content)
+Those validations that are performed by the registration client application during each process such as launch, onboarding, login, new registration and end of day process.
+For instance, when initiating a new registration, UIN update or lost UIN request, the client validates that:
+* The application has checked with the server for software updates
+* Master data has been synced
+* End of day process has been executed
+* Registration packets created earlier have been uploaded
+* Encryption key expiry date is beyond a configured time duration

 ## 5.7 Data Sync [**[↑]**](#table-of-content)
+Since the registration client supports working in offline mode, it must be ensured that there is a regular synchronization of data between the server and client so that any changes made in the server are reflected in the client and vice versa.
+Data sync covers the following:
+* Master data
+* Configuration data
+* User profile and credentials
+* Registration packet processing status
+* User onboarding details from client to server
+* Registration packet IDs from client to server

 ### 5.7.1 Master Data [**[↑]**](#table-of-content)
 ### 5.7.2 Pre-registration Data [**[↑]**](#table-of-content)
 ### 5.7.3 Registration Data [**[↑]**](#table-of-content)